virtualtam/sparklemuffin/docs/src/users/features.md

 - share your public bookmarks so they can be accessed by a Web browser or as an Atom feed.

+## Feeds
+SparkleMuffin allows you to:

+- subscribe to Atom and RSS feeds;
+- import your existing feed subscriptions using the [OPML File Format](../developers/architecture/opml.md).

 ## Web interface
 SparkleMuffin aims at providing a Web interface that is: